You are going to love this Pear Tea Cake! It is simply loaded with pears and has a light lemon scent.

 - In an electric stand mixer bowl place oil, sugar, eggs and vanilla.
 Using the whisk attachment whisk together at medium/high speed until thick and pale.
 Mixture will increase in volume.

-- Add the lemon rind/extract and yogurt and whisk on slow until just combined.
+- Add the lemon zest or lemon extract and whole milk and whisk slowly until combined.

-- With mixer on slow add in flour mixture until just combined.
+- With the mixer on slow speed, mix in flour mixture until just combined.
+Scrape down the sides then beat at a higher speed for 30 seconds.

-- Remove the bowl from the mixer and gently stir in the 2 chopped pears.
+- Remove the bowl from the mixer and fold in the 2 chopped pears.

 - Scrape the cake batter into the prepared pan.

-- Top with 6 pear halves, cut side up.
+- Top with pear slice in a concentric circle.
 Press only lightly into the batter as the batter will rise.

 - Allow to stand for 5 minutes before transferring to wire rack to cool.
 Or eat it warm!